-During Fiscal 2020, all named executive officers were eligible to participate in the Dell Inc. 401(k) Plan and receive matching contributions of up to 6% of the participant's eligible compensation, with a maximum matching contribution of \$7,500 per year.
-Participants in the plan may invest their contributions and the matching contributions in a variety of investment choices.
+During Fiscal 2021, all named executive officers were eligible to participate in the Dell Inc. 401(k) Plan and receive matching contributions of up to 6% of the participant's eligible compensation, up to a maximum amount for the Dell Inc. 401(k) Plan year.
+Due to the suspension of the matching contribution described below, the matching contribution limit for the Dell Inc. 401(k) Plan year 2020 was \$7,125.
+Participants in the Dell Inc. 401(k) Plan may invest their contributions and the matching contributions in a variety of investment choices.